nepathyaorg/network-programming/Assignments/unit1-assignment.md

 Example: A web browser (client) requests a webpage from a web server, and the server responds with the webpage content.

 ---

+### 2. What are the factors to be considered when designing a software?

 When designing software, several factors need to be considered: